tomchamplin1/oasis-integrated-health/posts/simple-nutrition.md

 It is just better.
 Less ingredients, less expensive but way better for you.
 Simple meals limit one’s exposure to toxins and harmful additives.
 They can be delicious too!

+O﻿f course we eat out.
+Just not everyday.
+We reserve eating out for gathering with your friends or special occasions with family or just cause a night or so a week.

 6. **No gluten**.

 Our family cannot process gluten.
 So, we don’t eat it as a rule.
 Both my husband and I have genes that make us more sensitive to gluten.
 These have been given to our children.
 Gluten is inflammatory for EVERYONE.
 Having said that some people handle it fine.
 If you have an autoimmune issue or gut issues, gluten is not recommended at all.